jansmolders86/mediacenterjs/README.md

 What is the beta version going to have?
 =======================================

-On the wishlist for MCJS are:
+On the todolist for MCJS are:
 * UPNP
 * Fast transcoding
 * Crossbrowser compatibility
 * Easy to add/change themes
 * And a set of ready made apps like youtube and google music.
+* Multilanguage support

 This application will run on Windows and Linux based systems.
 There will be a specific Linux distro for raspberry pi using a kiosk, debian distro.